quang-do-se/aws-certs/devops/tmp/study.md

 - The default network ACL is configured to allow all traffic to flow in and out of the subnets with which it is associated.

 - `AWS Storage Gateway` offers file-based, volume-based, and tape-based storage solutions.

+- You can use a `Network Address Translation (NAT)` gateway to enable instances in a private subnet to connect to the Internet or other AWS services, but prevent the Internet from initiating a connection with those instances.